fixm-ccb/fixm-user-manual-4.3.0-testing/docs/ats-message-to-fixm-mapping/translating-ffice-fixm-messages-to-ats-messages.md

 In ICAO ATS messages, the presence of DCT between two route points indicates the aircraft will fly between the points outside a designated ATS route.
-In the ICAO ATS message it is also allowed to specify two consecutive route points that are separated neither by an ATS route designator nor by DCT; this is most commonly seen in User Preferred Routes (UPR).
+In the ICAO ATS message, it is also allowed to specify two consecutive route points that are separated neither by an ATS route designator nor by DCT; this is most commonly seen in User Preferred Routes (UPR).
 In such a case there is an implied DCT between the route points.

-FIXM models DCT through class `OtherRouteDesignator`, related to class `RouteDesignatorToNextElementChoice` by attribute `otherRouteDesignator`.
+FIXM models DCT through class `OtherRouteDesignator`, related to class `RouteDesignatorToNextElementChoice` by association `otherRouteDesignator`.

--   When creating a FIXM object from ATS message content, indicate a direct route segment by setting attribute `otherRouteDesaignator` to DIRECT.
+-   When creating a FIXM object from ATS message content, indicate a direct route segment by setting association `otherRouteDesignator` to DIRECT.

--   When creating ATS message content from a FIXM object, if `otherRouteDesignator` of class `RouteDesignatorToNextElementChoice` is set to DIRECT, insert "DCT" into the ATS route.
+-   When creating ATS message content from a FIXM object, if `otherRouteDesignator` is set to DIRECT, insert "DCT" into the ATS route.

 -   When creating ATS message content from a FIXM object, if an instance of class `RouteDesignatorToNextElementChoice` is not present, or is